jrprice/Oclgrind/README.md

 You should add the `bin` directory of the Oclgrind installation to the `PATH` environment variable in order to make use of the `oclgrind` command.
-If you wish to use Oclgrind via the OpenCL ICD (optional), then you should also create an ICD loading point.
+If you wish to use Oclgrind via the OpenCL ICD loader (optional), then you should also create an ICD loading point.
 To do this, you should add a `REG_DWORD` value to the Windows Registry under one or both of the registry keys below, with the name set to the absolute path of the `oclgrind-rt-icd.dll` library and the value set to 0.

 Key for 32-bit machines or 64-bit apps on a 64-bit machine:
 `HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenCL\Vendors`